-The risk of brain atrophy is reduced by drinking in moderation.
-The alcohol can be in the form of wine, beer, or spirits.
+The risk of brain atrophy is reduced by light and moderate drinking.
+The alcohol can be in the form of wine, beer, or distilled spirits (liquor).

-Brain diseases commonly cause brain or cerebral shrinkage or atrophy.
+Brain diseases commonly cause brain shrinkage or atrophy.
 That is, a loss of cells.
-In brain atrophy there is a loss of neurons and the connections between them.
+In brain atrophy there is a loss of neurons and the links between them.

 Atrophy of the brain can be generalized.
 Therefore, the entire brain has shrunk.
 If the atrophy is local it affects a specific area of the brain.
-In this case, it affects the functions controlled by that area of the brain.
+In this case, it affects what is controlled by that area of the brain.